gaogaotiantian/dowhen/docs/faq.rst

 1. **monkeypatching**:

-``down`` allows you to inject code at specific points in your application without modifying the original codebase.
+``dowhen`` allows you to inject code at specific points in your application without modifying the original codebase.
 When you need to change the behavior of stdlib or third-party libraries, you can use `dowhen` to do it to avoid vendoring your own version or swapping the whole function.